Active Transport - Overview, Topics, Definition, Types & Examples

 • Applied in the secretion of hormones, neurotransmitters, and waste products.

-Applications And Examples Of Active Transport
+Examples of Active Transport

 • Active transport is an important aspect in humans under many physiological processes.